What is this course about?

 Instead of earning point scores on each, and then determining your final grade based on some frankly arbitrary system of weights, averages, and cutoffs, your final grade will be determined on the basis of how many activities you complete.
 This means, more or less, that your final grade is determined by how many of the learning objectives you show proficiency in by the end of term.

 Quizzes: A quiz counts as complete if you score at least 80% on it, and complete+ if you score 95%.

-Challenge problems: Each week you have a challenge problem to complete.
-Challenge problems will be timed (usually 30 minutes), but you will have several days during which you can complete them.
+Timed problems: Each week you have a timed problem to complete.
+You usually have 30 minutes to complete a timed problem, but you will have several days during which you can complete them.

 Collaboration: In addition to the learning outcomes, an objective of the course is the development of collaborative study habits.
 You should become able to ask clear questions about the course material and problem sets in class and on the discussion board, to explain topics to and answer questions of your peers, and to work with others in small groups during class time.
 You will not formally be assessed on this learning outcome.

-Your final grade is a record of how many learning objectives you have achieved, based on how many activities (problem sets, quizzes, challenge problems) you have completed.
+Your final grade is a record of how many learning objectives you have achieved, based on how many activities (problem sets, quizzes, timed problems) you have completed.
 This mapping of performance on activities to letter grades is more complicated than a points system with percentage cutoffs, but it captures more accurately how much you’ve shown to have learned in the course.